 (2)

 where is the Ekman pumping velocity, is the curl of the wind stress vector, is the density of seawater, and is the Coriolis parameter. is positive in the Northern Hemisphere (NH), negative in the Southern Hemisphere (SH).
 Positive surface wind stress curl induces an upwelling motion and negative curl stimulates a downwelling motion in the NH, and vice versa for SH.
-Positive wind stress curl in Figure 11b favors the strong upwelling and surface cooling in the Arctic, as well as the subsidence at approximately 40°S and along the coast of the Antarctic which contribute to the slight regional warming.
+Positive wind stress curl in Figure 9b favors the strong upwelling and surface cooling in the Arctic, as well as the subsidence at approximately 40°S and along the coast of the Antarctic which contribute to the slight regional warming.
 The pronounced off-coast warming south of Africa and cooling in the subpolar South Pacific are associated with the positive and negative surface wind stress curl, respectively.
-In the Eastern tropical Pacific, the easterly anomaly associated northward/southward Ekman transport leads to an upwelling motion that corresponds to the regional cooling.
+In the Eastern tropical Pacific, the easterly anomaly associated northward/southward Ekman transport north/south of the equator leads to an upwelling motion that corresponds to the regional cooling.

 4.2 Meridional overturning circulation and heat transport